qrvey/partner-portal/docs/ui-docs/automation/flows.md

 ![2_flows](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/automation/3.4.6.1_flows/2_flows.png#thumbnail-60)

 You’ll now be placed in the Flow design area where you can begin to build your Flow.
-The Flow designer consists of a blank canvas on the left and a palatte with all of the components you’ll need on the right.
+The Flow designer consists of a blank canvas on the left and a palette with all of the components you’ll need on the right.
 The components are grouped by type.

 Start by clicking on your desired trigger type and dragging it onto your canvas.
 Configure the trigger and then continue to drag and drop condition and action components onto your canvas to build your Flow.
 Components will automatically be run from from top to bottom on the page.